 Matt Myers, author of Student Revolt (Pluto Press) – an oral history of the 2010 student protest movement – sees this as a departure from previous movements.
 “Anonymisation was a very important aspect of social protest in 2010,” says Myers.

 “The rejection of leadership or the suspicion of leadership – whether that be student union, national student union or political parties – was one of the defining features of 2010.”

 By bringing audiences backstage – or inside of the occupation – TikTok, in particular, with its proclivity for humour, punctuates the formality of traditional messaging.
 “Putting a face to a name, or showing the individuals’ faces behind a movement, can humanise in a way that anonymisation can’t,” explains Myers.

 “The reach we’re getting is way bigger than anything the University can do,” says Ben McGowan, a first-year politics and sociology student who is also occupying Owens Park Tower.
-This should come as little surprise, given that 60 per cent of TikTok’s two billion downloads have come from users born before 1997, and among this generation are the almost half a million students who will be starting university in the UK next year.
+This should come as little surprise, given that 60 per cent of TikTok’s two billion downloads have come from Gen Z users, and among this generation are the almost half a million students who will be starting university in the UK next year.

 McGowan thinks the @toweroccupiers account is helping them to reach “the core demographic that the University cares about, in particular right now, is the Year 13’s that are applying to University”.

 the tiktok about the vice chancellor of UoM’s response to the rent strike has 370,000 views, the @rentstrikeUoM tiktok account has 16,000 followers and their most viewed videos have just under 400,000 views- think it’s apt to describe this as a massive L for UoM PR department